vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/05_sArvajnyam.md

 <details><summary>Buitenen</summary>

-Besides, in this case it is legitimate to assume metaphorical usage, for the statement of this identity is an arthavāda,156 since it forms one single statement with the proximate injunction about the unction of the sacrificial pole.
+Besides, in this case it is legitimate to assume metaphorical usage, for the statement of this identity is an arthavāda,156 since it forms one single statement with the proximate injunction about the unction of the sacrificial pole.157

-156: supra note 86\.
+[157]: supra note 86.
 </details>